GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 In any company there is a limit to what a Globalization leader can realistically do, considering the resources, business strategic direction, technology, and underlying business need for globalization.
 One way to make a difference is to define a different approach for each of the following three areas.

 * **What you control**.
-This could include the tools you use, people you hire, vendors you select, processes you introduce, results you drive, etc.
+This can include the tools you use, people you hire, vendors you select, processes you introduce, results you drive, etc.

 * **What you influence**.
-These are the outcomes bigger than your team’s deliverables and could include the product roadmap, other teams’ project scope (for example, training), and other company outcomes.
+These are the outcomes bigger than your team’s deliverables and can include the product roadmap, other teams’ project scope (for example, training), and other company outcomes.
 You would work through stakeholders to add the globalization angle to the requirements, features, and ROI metrics for languages.

 * **What you need to adapt to** since you have no influence or control.
 This area is the most difficult because we are talking about things that just are the way they are.
 For example, your company is not ready to go into the market you think it should be in.
 Or you did not get a headcount for a role that you need.
 Or the company did not meet the numbers and now they are downsizing your organization.
 Things happen.
 And as you work across the whole organization, they might happen to you more frequently than to others.
 Create your description of the hard requirements and fit your scope of control within those boundaries.
 You will need to continue to innovate and push the limits.

 It is important to focus yourself and your team on what you can control and outcomes that you can deliver, develop and expand the sphere of influence, and quickly adjust to changing priorities so you can keep the outcomes you can control in line with the company goals.